google/turbinia/docs/developer/turbinia-codelab-analyser.md

 from turbinia.jobs import os_info
 ```

 We will add our new task name and import that task in the task management code.
-Add the task name to `turbinia/taskutils.py`
+Add the task name to `TASK_LIST` in turbinia/taskutils.py`

 ```
-TASK_LIST = [
-      ...
-      'OSInfoAnalysisTask'
-...
-]
+      'OSInfoAnalysisTask',
 ```

 and in the same file in the function `gettask()` add

 ```
-# Late imports to minimize what loads all Tasks
-...
-from turbinia.workers.analysis.os_info import OSInfoAnalysisTask ...
+from turbinia.workers.analysis.os_info import OSInfoAnalysisTask
 ```

 Create the boilerplate code for the job.
 Create a new file at `turbinia/jobs/os_info.py`